hjson/hjson-js/README.md

   - *keepWsc*: boolean, keep white space.
 See parse.
   - *bracesSameLine*: boolean, makes braces appear on the same line as the key name.
 Default false.
   - *emitRootBraces*: boolean, show braces for the root object.
 Default true.
-  - *quotes*: string, controls how strings are displayed.
+  - *quotes*: string, controls how strings are displayed. (setting separator implies "strings")
     - "min": no quotes whenever possible (default)
     - "keys": use quotes around keys
     - "strings": use quotes around string values
     - "all": use quotes around keys and string values
+  - *multiline*: string, controls how multiline strings are displayed. (setting quotes implies "off")
+    - "std": strings containing \n are shown in multiline format (default)
+    - "no-tabs": like std but disallow tabs
+    - "off": show in JSON format
+  - *separator*: boolean, output a comma separator between elements.
+Default false
   - *space*: specifies the indentation of nested structures.
 If it is a number, it will specify the number of spaces to indent at each level.
 If it is a string (such as '\t' or '&nbsp;'), it contains the characters used to indent at each level.
   - *eol*: specifies the EOL sequence (default is set by Hjson.setEndOfLine())
   - *colors*: boolean, output ascii color codes
-  - *multiline*: controls how multiline strings are displayed.
-    - "std": strings containing \n are shown ml
-    - "with-tabs": like std but allow tabs (default)
-  - *separator*: boolean, output a comma separator between elements.
-Default false

 ### Hjson.endOfLine(), .setEndOfLine(eol)